Post: How to Customize AI Models in Make.com for HR: A No-Code Implementation Guide

 5. Output placeholder: A temporary module that logs the parsed text so you can inspect it before connecting AI.

 Run five test records through this skeleton.
 Inspect the output at every module.
 If a field is missing, blank, or malformatted at this stage, fix it now.
-The essential Make.com™ modules for HR AI automation include text parsers, JSON transformers, and iterator modules that handle the most common data-shaping tasks without any code.
+For a walkthrough of the modules that handle the most common data-shaping tasks, see 10 automations that are finally easy to build with Make and AI.

 Step 3 — Configure the AI Module with HR-Specific Prompt Instructions